Full-waveform earthquake source inversion using simulation-based inference: Results

 This corresponds to a relatively tight prior with $\sigma \simeq 10$ km around the GCMT source location, in-line with GCMT source location errors uncovered in prior work \citep{weston2011global, weston2012systematic}.
 We incorporate this prior into the least squares procedure and the compression routine \citep[see][]{tarantola2005inverse,Alsing2019}.
 Finally, we use $p(\mathbf{m}) = p_\text{loc}(x, y) p_\text{Fisher}(\mathbf{m}; N)$ for both SBI (for dataset generation, implemented using truncated Gaussian sampling) and the Gaussian likelihood inversions.

 The iterative least squares procedure was sensitive to the initial conditions, prior, and damping parameters, yielding various least squares solutions converging on false local minima or stationary points.
 This indicates significant model errors, as well as low sensitivity to some model parameters that made convergence challenging.
 Once an adequate minimum was found with low misfit values and well-fitting synthetics, poor compression performance was observed, with large compression errors caused by low model sensitivity compounding with non-linearity effects that degrade optimal score compression.
-This is explored in Fig. S\ref{SI:11}.
+This is explored in Fig. S\ref{SI:10}.
 We therefore selected $p_\text{Fisher}(\mathbf{m}; N=4)$ to mitigate against these problems.
-We proceeded with inference using 10,000 simulations for SBI and 200,000 samples with the Gaussian likelihood MCMC approach, taking $12$ minutes and $240$ minutes, respectively.
+We proceeded with inference using 10,000 simulations for SBI and 200,000 samples with the Gaussian likelihood MCMC approach.
+Inference took $12$ minutes (including dataset generation, training, and sampling) and $240$ minutes, respectively.
 The results are presented in Fig. \ref{fig:madeira_4.8_real}.

 Results are broadly similar to the moment tensor inversion in Fig. \ref{fig:azores_4.8_real}, with the Gaussian likelihood yielding slightly tighter posteriors than the SBI approach.
+Both sets of solutions show little variability, driven by high signal-to-noise ratios and poor sensitivities for this event; the lune plot in Fig. \ref{fig:madeira_4.8_real} indicates the two approaches yield very similar mechanisms.
 Again, both approaches resolve similar trade-offs between parameters.
-There are some differences in the posteriors; most notably, the MAP point diverges for some parameters.
+There are some differences in the posteriors; most notably, the MAP point is different for some parameters.
 This deviates from our earlier results, and is caused by the interplay between the non-uniformity introduced by the prior $p_\text{loc}(x, y)$ and the empirical model of the likelihood utilised by SBI, $\hat{p}(\mathbf{D} \mid \mathbf{m})$.
 For instance, the SBI MAP longitude shift $x$ is closer to the prior mean due to the much broader empirical likelihood the SBI approach produces.
 This underscores an important point about the advantages of SBI; when complex priors are imposed on the inference problem, a better model of the likelihood can even lead to significantly different MAP solutions in addition to different uncertainty intervals.